SAP/ui5-webcomponents/docs/Migrating to version 2.0 guide.md

 | Property     | `disabled`  | N/A        |

  - The `disabled` property of the `ui5-progress-indicator` is removed.

-If you have previously used the `disabled` property, it won't take effect:
+If you previously used the `disabled` property, it won't take effect:
 ```html
 <ui5-progress-indicator disabled value="60"></ui5-progress-indicator>
 ```